tensorflow/tfjs-website/source/tutorials/custom-webgl-op.md

 })
 ```

-To run this op, you would use `tf.ENV.backend.compileAndRun(GPGPUProgram, tf.Tensor[]): tf.Tensor`.
+To run this op, you would use `tf.ENV.backend.compileAndRun(program: GPGPUProgram, inputs: tf.Tensor[]): tf.Tensor`.
 Note that this will be undefined if the backend isn't the webgl backend.

 ```js
 const x = tf.tensor([1, 2, 3, 4]);